Men's All-Mountain back ski reviews 2019

 The best skis in this category are great performers both on the piste and in freeride.
 They're designed with experienced riders in mind who want a tool that will adapt to all types of snow and all terrains.

 Already scoring well in 2018, this year the Kore 93 snagged the “Best Ski 2019” award in softer snow conditions.
-So, it has made a well-deserved debut into the big leagues, along with the top-performing skis in the All-Mountain Back category (the Stormrider 95, the Mantra and the Enforcer 100).
+So, it has made a well-deserved debut into the big leagues, joining other top-performing skis in the All-Mountain Back category (the Stormrider 95, the Mantra and the Enforcer 100).

-This ski is extremely versatile - a true all-mountain ski that is at ease on freshly groomed slopes...
+This ski is extremely versatile - a true all-mountain ski that is as happy on freshly groomed runs as...
 Read on

 The new 5th generation Mantra from Völkl has been entirely redesigned.
 The structure has changed with the inclusion of a Titanal frame that goes around the ski instead of the traditional plates that were inserted in the core.